 For handheld models (as for most cordless appliances), the more juice in the battery, the better the performance is likely to be.
 Handheld vacs generally lose power as their battery charge runs down.
 However, new designs and technology, such as lithium-ion batteries, have led to improved running times and dirt pick-up.

-How much does a stick vacuum cost?
+How much do stick vacuums cost?

-Key data from CHOICE stick vacuums testing and comparison
+Key data from our stick vacuums testing

 Specification | Average | Variation |